 Our growth depends in part on the growth of the markets which we serve, and visibility into our markets is limited (particularly for markets into which we sell through distribution).
 Our quarterly sales and profits depend substantially on the volume and timing of orders received during the fiscal quarter, which are difficult to forecast.
-Any decline or lower than expected growth in our served markets could diminish demand for our products and services, which could adversely affect our financial statements.
+Any decline or lower than expected growth in our served markets could diminish demand for our products and services, which could adversely affect our financial results.
 Certain of our businesses operate in industries that may experience periodic, cyclical downturns.
+For example, our [Test and Measurement] segment serves the semiconductor industry which is affected by cyclical trends in downstream markets, including cyclicality in automotive and consumer electronics due to consumer spending trends.
+The [Test and Measurement] segment also serves the communications industry, which experiences cyclicality driven by significant one-time investments to support transitions to new communication standards and technologies.
+Our [Sensors and Safety Systems] segment serves the industrial manufacturing industry, which experiences expansions and contractions driven by the macroeconomic environment and overall economic growth trends.

 In addition, in certain of our businesses, demand depends on customers' capital spending budgets, and product and economic cycles can affect the spending decisions of these entities.
-Demand for our products and services is also sensitive to changes in customer order patterns, which may be affected by announced price changes, changes in incentive programs, new product introductions and customer inventory levels.
+Demand for our products and services is also sensitive to changes in customer order patterns, which may be affected by announced price changes, changes in our competitors' pricing discounts and other incentive programs, new product introductions, and customer inventory levels.
 Any of these factors could adversely affect our growth and results of operations in any given period.